 News reports abound with incidents of scholars who have plagiarized sources, journalists who fabricate sources, and students who have been caught cheating.
-While it is often tempting to dismiss these scandals as isolated incidents of “bad” people getting caught, I want to encourage you instead to think of them as something that involves us all.
+While it is often tempting to dismiss these scandals as isolated incidents of “bad” people getting caught, we want to encourage you instead to think of them as something that involves us all.
 In fact, a 1999 study of 2,100 college students from 21 different universities produced some sobering results.
 One-third of the “students admitted to serious test cheating and half admitted to one or more instances of serious cheating on written assignments.”
 (McCabe, 1999).
 More recent studies have produced similar results.

-As a faculty member at MU, I know that students do engage in activities that are dishonest.
-Such behaviors range from copying a friend’s homework assignment to taking material from a Web site without citing the source.
+As faculty members at MU, we know that students sometimes engage in activities that are dishonest.
+Such behaviors range from copying a friend’s homework assignment to taking material from a website without citing the source.
 Here at MU and at other campuses across the nation, we consider such activities violations of academic integrity.

 Topics for Discussion

-Here are some specific things you can do to help your son or daughter be a responsible member of the MU community:
+Here are some specific things parents can do to help their children be responsible members of the MU community:

-- Ask your son or daughter about his or her perception of academic dishonesty, either in high school or college.
+- Ask your children about their perception of academic dishonesty, either in high school or college.
 Are students confused about what constitutes cheating?
 Is it possible to violate policies of academic integrity unintentionally?
 How prevalent is cheating?

 - Talk with your college student about why students sometimes intentionally cheat.
 More often than not, students cheat when they are trying to complete a complex assignment in a short amount of time.
 Rather than turn in work acquired dishonestly, students should ask for extensions, turn in incomplete work, or turn in nothing at all.
 It is far better to get a zero on an assignment than to be suspended from the University.

 - Inform students about the consequences of academic dishonesty.
-Disciplinary action ranges from probation to expulsion.
-In a case involving a student caught turning in work from a website as his or her own, a student may be suspended from the University.
+Disciplinary action ranges from a warning or probation to suspension or expulsion.
 Such punishment can affect scholarships and job opportunities.

-- Encourage your college student to be pro-active in pursuing academic integrity.
-Students should have strong study skills and manage their time effectively, and talk with teachers and advisors about any questions.
+- Encourage your college student to be proactive in pursuing academic integrity.
+Students should have strong study skills and manage their time effectively, and they should talk with teachers and advisors about any questions.
 Most importantly, if students are uncertain about whether some behavior would be considered dishonest, they should ask advisors and teachers for help.

-- Finally, consider the extent to which your own desire for a son or daughter to be successful can sometimes be interpreted as pressure to get “good” grades, no matter the means.
+- Finally, consider the extent to which your own desire for a student to be successful can sometimes be interpreted as pressure to get “good” grades, no matter the means.
 Remind students that a “B” or “C” earned honestly is far more valuable than an “A” awarded on the basis of dishonest work.

 Because academic integrity involves issues of values and ethics, parents can and should play a key role in maintaining the academic integrity of MU.
 Please join us in insuring that MU remains a place where honesty, integrity, and hard work are expected and celebrated.